piyatat/sociallite/README.md

 git clone https://github.com/piyatat/sociallite
 ```

-2. There are 2 targets: 1 for dev, and another for production
+2. There are 2 targets: 1 for dev, and another for production.
 Change BundleID of both target

 3. Setup Firebase Project (Ideally 2 projects: 1 for dev target, 1 for production target)
 - Enable Authentication with Email & Password